Poland in July: tips for making the most of your summer in Poland

 Świnoujście is located on the northwestern edge of Poland, right on the border with Germany.
 The town comprises 44 islands, three of which are inhabited.

-The beach in Świnoujście is 10 kilometers long (4 km on the Uznam island and 6 km on the Wolin island).
+The beach in Świnoujście is 10 kilometers long (4 km on Uznam Island and 6 km on Wolin Island).
 In summer, the waters of the Baltic Sea near Świnoujście are the warmest on the Polish coast

 The Słowiński National Park – mobile sand dunes, lakes, wetlands, and forests by the sea